ilias404/HTB-Sherlocks/Unit42HTB/README.md

 > This event logs whenever a file’s creation timestamp is modified.
 It is commonly used by attackers for timestomping, a defense evasion technique that alters file metadata to make malicious files appear older or legitimate.
 Monitoring this event helps detect attempts to hide malicious activity.

 Ans: `2024-01-14 08:10:06`

+# Task 5: The malicious file dropped a few files on disk.
+Where was "once.cmd" created on disk?
+Please answer with the full path along with the filename.